Bash Index : G - The 'G' Bash commands : description, flags and examples

 • fAx means that options -f, -A and -x are expected

-• which options must have an argument, by appending them a trailing colon (:) :
+• which options must have a value, by appending them a trailing colon (:) :

-• fA:x means that -A has an argument, i.e. the command line will look like myScript.sh -A something
+• fA:x means that -A has a value, i.e. the command line will look like myScript.sh -A value

-• This value is mandatory and will cause an error message when missing, unless silenced (see next point).
+• This value is mandatory and will cause an error if omitted, unless silenced (see next point).

 • how to handle errors :